12 Sights in Solingen, Germany (with Map and Images)

 Show sight on map

-The Fauna zoo is a three hectare zoo in Solingen-Gräfrath all year round.
-It is located northeast of the Gräfrath center in the Gräfrather Heide on Lützowstrasse.
-It is organized as a nature and bird protection association Tierpark Fauna e.
+The Fauna Zoo is a three-hectare zoo in Solingen-Gräfrath that is open all year round.
+It is located northeast of the centre of Gräfrath in the Gräfrather Heide on Lützowstraße.
+It is organized as the Nature and Bird Protection Association Tierpark Fauna e.
 V.

 Wikipedia: Tierpark Fauna (DE), Website